svalinn/DAGMC-viz/README.md

 DAGMC-viz Documentation
 =======================

-(Note: Python 2.7 and visit are required.
+Note: Python 2.7 and visit are required.
 Python path needs to be set for visit.
-Default operators rely on Pseudocolor for spatial definition.)
+Default operators rely on Pseudocolor for spatial definition. mbconvert and mbgsets are used for bash options.

 ----------------------------------------